OpenLineage/OpenLineage/integration/spark/README.md

          .config('spark.openlineage.transport.url', 'http://{openlineage.client.host}/api/v1/namespaces/spark_integration/')
          .getOrCreate())
 ```
-To use the local jar, you can build it with
+To use the local jar, you can build it with ( before running the below command, please complete the following sections listed below in this README file #build #preparation #Build jar)
 ```bash
 gradle shadowJar
 ```